 As students become adept using relational skills, they are slower to react, quicker to see things from the other person’s point of view and use their skill naturally in a moment of conflict.

-Do you enroll children who have Asperger’s, or children on the autism scale?
+Do you enroll children on the autism spectrum?

 We are sorry to say, we do not have the qualified staff required to meet the needs of these students.

 Do you take children who have an academic IEP?

 Yes, depending on our staff ability to meet the needs of each child.
 We find that our methodology, individual attention, and small size meets the accommodation needs of many students from other larger settings.

 $13,340.00 per year.
 This includes all costs; there are no additional book, materials, clothing, or participation fees.